horizontalsystems/blockchain-crypto-guides/fundamentals/5-unstoppable-basics.md

 Due to the young and revolutionary nature of cryptocurrencies some governments are reluctant to legalize cryptocurrencies and provide clear regulations.

-Therefore, look for a wallet app which is engineered in a way where it's impossible for someone:
+Therefore, look for a wallet app which is engineered in a way where it's impossible for someone to:

 - censor your access to the app
 - censor the app in your region